danielmarbach/BeyondSimpleBenchmarks/README.md

-# Beyond simple benchmarks—A practical guide to optimizing code with BenchmarkDotNet
+# Beyond simple benchmarks — A practical guide to optimizing code with BenchmarkDotNet

+Alternative Title: Beyond simple benchmarks — A practical guide to optimizing code

 It is vital for code executed at scale to perform well.
 It is crucial to ensure performance optimizations actually make the code faster.
 Luckily, we have powerful tools which help—BenchmarkDotNet is a .NET library for benchmarking optimizations, with plenty of simple examples to help get started.